hanverd/mockups/readme.md

 # Preview

 Preview is simple PHP tool for showing web project to the client.
-Thanks to various types of content presentation, it can be used even for showing preview of mobile designs in tablet or phone.
+Thanks to various types of content presentation, it can be also used to show preview of mobile designs in tablet or phone.

 ![](screenshot.png)